fahimfss/TGR/README.md

 ![GIF2_Small](https://user-images.githubusercontent.com/8725869/142747483-952f0df2-c9a4-43c7-842d-24a17b76e6d2.gif)

 High res videos can be found [here](https://drive.google.com/file/d/16X5udqJc99JmQJwUT7lmcn4zDLDHTN4-/view?usp=sharing) and [here](https://drive.google.com/file/d/16Yq4cvY4MGfM3svSmrKjyQYgUQQEKkC-/view?usp=sharing) (Change the quality to 1080p).
+For this demonstration, the previous form factor of TGR was used.

 ## Hardware
 In this section, details about the components/materials/tools and the connections will be provided.